ajishasafali/SpacexChallenge/README.md

 # SpacexChallenge
 This project offers a a maven-J2EE based RESTful webservice.
+ThisREST service offers few insights about SpaceX-Dragons and SpaceX-Crew.
+Additionally also provides the spaceX company information.
+This REST service is built as a wrapper on top of the information provided by https://github.com/r-spacex/SpaceX-API/tree/master/docs/v4

 # Prerequisite
 To run this application on local machine, you’ll need to have maven, Java 8 and Glassfish payara 5. ( I had used Intellij as IDE).